galaxyproject/training-material/topics/proteomics/tutorials/metaquantome-data-creation/tutorial.md

 >
 > > ### {% icon solution %} Solution
 > >
 > > 1.
 Yes, any tool can be used for taxonomy and functional output.
-Please make sure the output has the information that incluldes peptide,taxon_name, taxon_id, genus, species etc.
+Please make sure the output has the information that includes peptide,taxon_name, taxon_id, genus, species etc.
 > >
 > {: .solution}
 >